Hidden Cameras, Audio Bugs, and GPS Devices in Oklahoma: Is Someone Spying on You?

 Could Someone Be Spying on You?

-Most of the time, people just don’t think anyone would have a desire to use a hidden camera, audio bug, or GPS device against them.
+Most of the time, people just do not think anyone would have a desire to use a hidden camera, audio bug, or GPS device against them.
 It’s certainly a disturbing thought that you could be spied on and not know it.
 Yet, it happens on a regular basis.
 If you live in Oklahoma, the most common reasons for someone to be using these devices against you are:

-- You’re a party to a child custody dispute.
+- You are a party to a child custody dispute.
 Even if you were never married to the other parent, they may still use these devices and apps to try and gather information on you.
 Much like in a divorce scenario, they may be doing it to try and blackmail you, stalk you, or threaten you.
 They may be looking to try to get information to argue that you’re unfit to be with your child.
 They may be monitoring your landline, smart phone, VOIP, emails, and online activity.
 They could also be using keyloggers to know everything you type.
 They may use an app on your phone to track you.

 - You have a worker’s compensation or personal injury claim of some kind.
-Often, these devices and apps are used to minimize what happened to you so that they don’t have to pay you fairly.
+Often, these devices and apps are used to minimize what happened to you so that they do not have to pay you fairly.
 They may be videoing you, tracking your every movement, or listening in on your conversations.

-- You’re involved in a bad relationship.
+- You are involved in a bad relationship.
 If you are involved in an unhealthy relationship, hidden cameras, GPS devices, and audio bugs could be used to continue to contact you, to scare you, to stop you from leaving, to blackmail you, or even to track you down and hurt you.

 Take These Steps If You Think Someone Is Spying on You